 Wallace also claimed that the translators of the KJV were "more comfortable with the Latin than with the Greek."
 His aim of saying this was to point out that the "KJV translators frequently missed the nuances of the Greek Article."
 (208).
 A cursory examination of the qualifications of the KJV translators, however, presents a very different picture from what Wallace had painted.
 Sir Henry Savile, for example, was a translator of the KJV who was part of the Oxford team.
 He was the personal Greek tutor of Queen Elizabeth, and was responsible for the editing of the complete work of Chrysostom, the famous Greek Church Father.
 John Bois was another eminent translator who was part of the Cambridge team.
 As a Cambridge student, he would write letters to his Cambridge professors in Greek, and also composed his own essays in Greek.
-He was so proficient in Greek and became such an expert in the language that he became professor of Greek at Cambridge.
+He was so proficient in Greek at Cambridge.
 While it is true that the KJV translators were comfortable with Latin, it is fallacious to make a claim that the KJV translators could not be equally proficient in Greek.